openresty/lua-nginx-module/README.markdown

  }
 ```

-One can also create infinite re-occuring timers, for instance, a timer getting triggered every `5` seconds, by calling `ngx.timer.at` recursively in the timer callback function.
+One can also create infinite re-occurring timers, for instance, a timer getting triggered every `5` seconds, by calling `ngx.timer.at` recursively in the timer callback function.
 Here is such an example,

 ```lua